niteshrawat1995/cowin_tracker/readme.md

     # inside the file add following line
     * * * * * cd <project_dir> && source venv/bin/activate && python cowin_tracker.py
 7. pincode and min_age_limit will be set in main()
+8. When everything is set, run the main as main(debug=False)

 NOTE: Once you have booked a slot, please remove the script from crontab Hope you will get appointment faster with this !! :)